Gastroenteritis in dogs

 Treatment of haemorrhagic gastroenteritis (HGE)

-Your dog is likely to be referred to a vet hospital for treatment and may need a few days there to recover.
-They may also be kept away from weaker dogs to stop the condition from spreading.
+Your dog is likely to be admitted into a vet hospital for treatment and may need a few days there to recover.
+They may also be kept in isolation if an infectious cause is suspected.
+Treatment for HGE includes:

 • anti-sickness medication